 To help resolve disputes, the Parent Coordinator works directly with the parents to help them communicate more effectively and avoid conflicts about child-related issues.
 Parents who are constantly in court about child-related issues (albeit visitation or decision-making issues regarding the upbringing of the children) might reduce the need for adversarial proceedings in court by having a Parent Coordinator.
 Explained another way, the Parent Coordinator mediates issues, and when the parents are unable to agree, the Parent Coordinator is given the power to make a final decision when the parents cannot agree.

 Ultimately, the court has the final say over child custody and visitation issues, but a Parenting Coordinator can drastically reduce the need to go to court, which can help reduce conflict for the children in families involved in such disputes.
 Ultimately, a Parent Coordinator can only be enlisted by consent of the parties.
-As the law currently stands, the Court cannot order it unless both parties agree.
+As the law currently stands in Missouri, Illinois and Kansas, the Court cannot order it unless both parties agree.
+However, in Oklahoma, the Court can order it in high-conflict cases.

 To read more on this topic, you can read our articles titled: